AlexLabram/Bonsai/WGCourse/IntroPracticals.md

-# Bonsai on a Budget: practical exercises
+# Bonsai on a Budget: Practical Exercises

 <details>